-On behalf of the Board of Directors and employees of ICBC, I am pleased to present the company's 2005 - 2007 Service Plan.
+On behalf of the Board of Directors and employees of ICBC, I am pleased to present the company's updated version of the 2005 - 2007 Service Plan.

 In late 2002, ICBC set out its strategic direction as a Crown corporation operating in BC.
 The path was clear: position the business to compete successfully; build the company's financial strength through operational excellence; enhance the overall customer experience; and focus on employees as a key component of ICBC's success.